 SHAREHOLDER ALERT - Bronstein, Gewirtz & Grossman, LLC Reminds Investors of Class Action Against Ampio Pharmaceuticals, Inc. (AMPE) and Lead Plaintiff Deadline – October 24, 2018

 NEW YORK, Sept.
-20, 2018 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against Ampio Pharmaceuticals, Inc. ("Ampio" or the "Company") (NYSE:AMPE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Ampio securities between December 14, 2017 through August 7, 2018, both dates inclusive (the "Class Period").
+26, 2018 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against Ampio Pharmaceuticals, Inc. ("Ampio" or the "Company") (NYSE:AMPE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Ampio securities between December 14, 2017 through August 7, 2018, both dates inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: http://www.bgandg.com/ampe.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.